- Latin America

 This trip is suitable for confident, fit riders who are capable of controlling a horse at walk, trot and canter in the open across varied terrain.
 There is a mix of paces and speed is determined by the terrain.

-The horses are mainly Quarter Horses ridden in Western tack and with a loose rein.
+The horses are mainly Arabian horses ridden in Western tack and with a loose rein.

 Accommodation is in country lodges on a kibbutz or a moshav.
 The lodges are comfortable but not luxurious; they have twin bedded rooms with en suite or private bathrooms.